ymz-ncnk/sync-consensus-algorithm/README.md

 complex [system](https://github.com/ymz-ncnk/distributed-database-of-aggregates-design)
 that, in addition to storing data, offers search and processing capabilities, supports distributed transactions, and can scale to multiple regions.

+For now all of this is just an idea, so do not look at it with too serious eyes.
+And one more thing, if you have any thoughts or recommendations, I'm open to the conversation.